-is a rare and potentially life-threatening illness.
-The bacterium responsible for this disease is typically Fusobacterium necrophorum
+is a rare and potentially life-threatening infection.
+The bacteria typically responsible for this disease is Fusobacterium necrophorum

 , although a wide variety of bacteria have been reported as causing the disease.